mvolkmann/blog/src/neovim.md

 }
 ```

-I prefer to always use `Bwipeout` in places of the builtin `bdelete` command.
+I prefer to always use `Bwipeout` in places of the built-in `bdelete` command.
 To do this, enter `:Bw` in place of `:bd`.

 ### AstroNvim Community